 Quarterly Portfolio Changes

-There were three key portfolio changes during the half.
+There were two key portfolio changes during the half.
 These were:

 Purchase of Redbubble (ASX:RBL)